James is a partner with London law firm Farrer & Co LLP.

 Recommended: Legal 500; Chambers Guide to Legal Profession; The Spears 500; and City Wealth.

-James moderated the 2019 London Export Licensing session and had created the following case studies for our panel to discuss.
+James moderated the 2019 London Export Licensing session.
 You can view the case studies here.